yuriizd/yuriizd/README.md

 - 👋 Hi, I’m @yuriizd ...
 Yurii
 - 👀 I’m interested in ...
 DataEngineering
 - 🌱 I’m currently learning ...
 SQL and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... moto.cream@protonmail.ch
 - :relaxed: If you like motorcycles as me, gimme a star :star: xDDDDD
+- Some usefull stuff you can find here - www.youtube.com/@iConnVj